This post may contain affiliate links. Please read our disclosure policy.

 Chicken Adobo is a type of Filipino chicken stew.
 Chicken pieces are marinated in soy sauce and spices, pan-fried, and stewed until tender.
 The dish gained popularity because of its delicious taste and ease in preparation.
-It tastes just right and the cooking time is around 30 minutes.
-The best way to eat chicken adobo is to have it with warm white rice.
-The combo is simply known as Chicken Adobo and Rice.
-Pouring some of the adobo sauce over rice before eating is a good idea because it makes it more flavorful.

 The famous Chicken Adobo originated in the Philippines.
 The dish is prepared using the Inadobo style of cooking.
 It means cooking meat or seafood with vinegar and mostly soy sauce.
 It is a popular method during the olden days when refrigerators and freezers were not yet available because vinegar helps extend the shelf life of food.
 Another popular variation is pork adobo using pork belly,